po1sigala/live/01-Class-Content/03-JavaScript-dev/01-Activities/20-Stu_Methods/README.md

 # Native Javascript APIS - Array and string methods

-In this activity, you will work with a partner to usee MDN documentation to research array and string methods to solve a coding challenge.
+In this activity, you will work with a partner to use MDN documentation to research array and string methods to solve a coding challenge.

 ## Instructions